 Cardiorespiratory fitness increases through childhood to reach its peak by late teens to early twenties.
-But once you have a sitting down job it starts to decline and does so steadily over the next few decades – by between 1 and 2% a year.
+But once you have a sitting down a job it starts to decline and does so steadily over the next few decades – by between 1 and 2% a year.
 The decline accelerates after the age of about 70.

-Progressive loss of aerobic capacity is inevitable but the rate of loss is much slower in people who maintain a regular exercise pattern.
+The progressive loss of aerobic capacity is inevitable but the rate of loss is much slower in people who maintain a regular exercise pattern.
 This graph illustrates the difference between regular exercisers and those of a more sedentary habit.

 Physical fitness and independence